NylasDev/coa-events/README.md

 - **Event Management System**: Create, edit, and manage guild events (Spice Farming, Raiding Base, Ore Farming)
 - **Calendar View**: Interactive monthly calendar showing all events with signups
 - **Event Signups**: Members can sign up for events and see who else is participating
+- **Discord Integration**: Event notifications and reminders sent to Discord with signup functionality
 - **Admin Controls**: Only admins and NylasDev can create/edit/delete events
 - **Dune Awakening Theme**: Beautiful desert-themed UI with spice-inspired colors
 - **Responsive Design**: Works perfectly on desktop and mobile devices